FarhanAliQureshi/dos_basic/README.md

+# BASIC Programs and Utilities for DOS
-# DOS QuickBASIC, QBasic, GW-BASIC, and Visual Basic for DOS
+## QuickBASIC, QBasic, GW-BASIC, and Visual Basic for DOS
 I wrote these programs and utilities, in my tween years in the 90s, for MS-DOS 5.0 and MS-DOS 6.22 etc. I'll check each program's code, add comments, and maybe refactor it.
 After testing in FreeDOS or DOSBox, I'll add it here.

+## How to identify the BASIC interpreter
 * Most of the programs were written for QuickBASIC 4.5.
 They may run with QBasic.
 * If code file contains line numbers then use GW-BASIC.
-* If directory contains .MAK file then use Visual Basic for DOS.
+* If directory contains .MAK file then use Visual Basic 1.0 for DOS.

+Another way to identify the interpreter is to look for the following files in each directory:
+* `RUN.BAT` file for GW-BASIC
+* `QBEDIT.BAT` for QuickBASIC 4.5
+* `VBEDIT.BAT` for Visual Basic 1.0 for DOS

 ## Projects
 | Project | Interpreter | Description |